frandiox/vue-graphql-enterprise-boilerplate/docs/README.md

 ## Intro

+> A GraphQL ready, very opinionated Vue SPA template for Vue CLI 3

-This template is based on the [`vue-enterprise-boilerplate` project](https://github.com/chrisvfritz/vue-enterprise-boilerplate) made by [Chris Fritz](https://github.com/chrisvfritz).
+[This project](https://github.com/frandiox/vue-graphql-enterprise-boilerplate) is based on the [`vue-enterprise-boilerplate` template](https://github.com/chrisvfritz/vue-enterprise-boilerplate) made by [Chris Fritz](https://github.com/chrisvfritz).
 This repo includes some extra opinionated features such as components inside folders and GraphQL integration with [Apollo](https://www.apollographql.com/), [Auth0](https://auth0.com/) and [Prisma](https://www.prisma.io/).

 ## Features

 - [**Thorough documentation**](#documentation): Written with the same care as Vue's core docs to quickly train new team members and consolidate knowledge.
-- [**Guaranteed consistency**](docs/linting.md): Opinionated linting for Vue, JavaScript/JSON, SCSS, and Markdown, integrated into Visual Studio Code and run against staged files on pre-commit.
+- [**Guaranteed consistency**](linting.md): Opinionated linting for Vue, JavaScript/JSON, SCSS, and Markdown, integrated into Visual Studio Code and run against staged files on pre-commit.
-- [**First-class tests**](docs/tests.md): Practice test-driven development with both unit and end-to-end tests.
+- [**First-class tests**](tests.md): Practice test-driven development with both unit and end-to-end tests.
 Unit tests with Jest live as first-class citizens alongside your source files, while Cypress provides reliable end-to-end tests in an intuitive GUI for development.
-- [**Speedy development**](docs/development.md): Between [configurable generators](docs/development.md#generators), [handy aliases](docs/development.md#aliases), and [global base components](docs/development.md#base-components), your productivity will skyrocket.
+- [**Speedy development**](development.md): Between [configurable generators](development.md#generators), [handy aliases](development.md#aliases), and [global base components](development.md#base-components), your productivity will skyrocket.
-- [**GraphQL ready**](docs/backend.md): Integrated with GraphQL and all its features.
+- [**GraphQL ready**](backend.md): Integrated with GraphQL and all its features.
 Some external services are used to speed up development, such as Auth0 and Prisma Cloud.

 ## Getting started